It’s time for turkey trivia! Can turkeys fly? What’s a baby turkey called? Impress your Thanksgiving guests with these turkey facts!

 Is the Turkey Considered a Game Bird?

-Yes.
-In fact, the wild turkey is one of the more difficult game birds to hunt.
+The wild turkey is one of the more difficult game birds to hunt.
 It won’t be flushed out of the brush with a dog.
 Instead, hunters must try to attract it with different calls.
 Even with two seasons a year, only one in six hunters will get a wild turkey.

 By the 1930s, almost all of the wild turkeys in the U.S. had been hunted.
 Today, thanks to conservation programs, there are plenty of wild turkeys—they even invade cities, occasionally!